How much screen time is too much? Here are the limits 10 tech executives set for their kids

 Kids: Marcus, 12, and Jacqueline, 7

 Levitas said she “micromanages” the kids’ technology use.
 Neither has their own smartphone and they are only allowed screen time on the weekends.
-The kids also aren’t allowed on social media, but Jacqueline has an account on Musical.ly, a community where users can create and share short videos.
+The kids also aren’t allowed on social media.
 YouTube is both kids’ favorite website, and Levitas closely monitors what they’re watching, worried about the ads that pop up, even on children’s shows.

 Levitas sets such strict boundaries because she thinks it’s unrealistic to expect children to limit themselves.

-Note: CORRECTION (June 11, 2018, 12:51 p.m.): An earlier version of this article incorrectly described the websites used by Danielle Levitas' daughter Jacqueline.
-Jacqueline does not have an account on Musical.ly.